dotherightthing/touch-osc/README.md

 Click on *Editor Network* (WiFi icon) > Server > Enabled.

+**Note: this comes with some quirks.** Repeatedly toggling the *Editor Network* off and on seems to open a new tab on the client iDevice.
+With multiple copies open, it's difficult to know which one is synced to the macOS server - some of them? all of them? none of them?

 In the menubar, click `+` > *Fader*.

 Locate the *Control* panel on the right hand side of the editor.
 The *Name* is *fader1*.